-The "ltemplify.py" script can be used to convert existing simple LAMMPS input script and data files into a single ".LT" file.
-Users can pass one or more LAMMPS input scripts followed by a LAMMPS data file to the "ltemplify.py" script as arguments.
+The "Itemplify.py" script can be used to convert existing simple LAMMPS input script and data files into a single ".LT" file.
+Users can pass one or more LAMMPS input scripts followed by a LAMMPS data file to the "Itemplify.py" script as arguments.
 (The data file must appear last in this list.
 See examples below.)
 All atoms, bonds, angles, dihedrals, and impropers and their associated types will be converted to moltemplate "\$" or "@" counter variables, (and the relevant portion of each file will be moved to sections with the correct header names).
 Coefficients, atom styles, and most force-field styles and settings should also be included in the resulting .LT file.
-However constraints, fixes and and group commands are not understood and must be added to the resulting .LT file manually.
-(See section B.2.)
+Itemplify.py also understands simple group commands (using "id", "molecule", or "type" styles) and "fix shake" and "fix rigid" (untested 2015-1-04).
+However most other fixes, and complex group commands are not understood.
+Those commands must be added to the resulting .LT file manually.
+(See section ??.)